josephplpriest/springboard/capstone_projects/capstone_2/README.md

 ## Preprocessing and Training Initial models

-In the [Preprocessing and Training](/notebooks/03_Preprocessing_and_Training.ipynb) we converted our text to numbers (vectorized) using two methods.
+In the [Preprocessing and Training](/notebooks/03_Preprocessing_and_Training.ipynb) we converted our text to numbers (vectors) using two methods.
 Machine learning models need numeric input for prediction.
 We tried both Count Vectorization aka [Count-Vec](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) and Term-Frequency Inverse-Document Frequency aka [TF-IDF](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html).

 Count Vec uses simple word counts to generate a matrix of vocabulary proportions.
 Our TF-IDF used both unigrams and bi-grams and removed the most common words that appeared in 90+ percent of review texts.
 The Count Vec vocab size was about 75279 features (columns) while the TF-IDF vectorization produced 2,310,780(!) features/columns.